jamiedbennett/snaps/README.md

 Snapping applications, one package at a time.

-* Simplenote - devmode only
+* taskwarror: Taskwarrior manages your TODO list from the command line.
-* taskwarror
+* dstat: Versatile resource statistic tool
-* dstat - work in progress
+* simplenote: The simplest way to keep notes - devmode only